Welcome to Kos

 To Vima (National daily)

-Don’t despair if you can’t read Greek as day-old English newspapers are usually available from various newsstands in Kos.
+Do not be distressed if you cannot read Greek as day-old English newspapers are commonly available from various newsstands in Kos.

 |Emergency numbers||Ambulance: 166